Uniform & Equipment

 Our school uniform suppliers are Speedstitch (Address: Speedstitch, Unit 32, Walthamstow Business Centre, Clifford Road, Walthamstow, E17 4SX, 020 8531 4446 – Opening times 9am – 5pm Monday to Friday).
-All information regarding prices and stock can be found on the website.
+All information regarding prices and stock can be found on the website - please create an account here at https://www.speedstitch.co.uk/customer/account/create/ .
 You are able to purchase all of the school uniform from Speedstitch, but you may prefer to buy some items from other suppliers (such as supermarkets or school supplier of your choice).
-Items with an * must be purchased from Speedstitch.
-In 2018, only new Year 7 pupils need to purchase a tie.
+In 2021, only new Year 7 pupils need to purchase a tie.
 If pupils in any year lose their ties or need a replacement, these can be obtained from the school office or Speedstitch.
 Badges can be purchased from school or ready-sewn onto the blazer if you purchase this item from Speedstitch.

 It is essential that you come to school each day fully prepared for every lesson with all necessary equipment, including any additional equipment or clothing required for specialised lessons (a PE kit, for example).

 You are expected to have with you at all times:

 Pens (at least 3 blue or black writing pens and a green pen)

 - Text books

 - PE Kit and drama socks (on appropriate days)

 - A reading book suitable to your reading level